5l1v3r1/fakesrv/README.md

 </pre>

 It's really easy.
 You can use a file instead of a message with the -f option<br>
+The server waits for input before it responds to anything.
+Feel free to modify it to just spit out stuff right away.<br>
 The default protocol is TCP and the default message is "Hello World!"<br>
 The only required argument is the port to listen on.<br>